-At Charles Sturt University, tackling sustainability issues is at the heart of everything we do!
+At Charles Sturt University, tackling sustainability issues in Australia – and beyond – is at the heart of everything we do!
 In fact, according to the Times Higher Education Impact Rankings 2021, we’re in the top 10 per cent of universities in the world for climate action!
 And that means as one of our students you’ll study sustainability issues as part of your course – no matter which degree you choose!

 We’ve recently embarked upon a project to integrate sustainability into all our undergraduate degrees.
 We spoke with Dr Jonathon Howard about this ambitious and vital initiative.